ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of rain showers before 11pm, then areas of frost.
+         <h3>Tonight</h3>A chance of rain showers before 1am, then areas of frost.
 Mostly cloudy, with a low around 34.
-Northwest wind around
+Northwest wind around 3 mph.
-         3 mph.
-Chance of precipitation is 20%.<br></div>
+         Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">